WHAT IS HARDSTYLE MUSIC?

 INTERVIEW WITH PAVO & THE PROPHET

 On Tuesday, 21 oktober 2014, DJ MAG NL published a interview with Dj Pavo and Dj The Prophet about the origin of hardstyle.
-It’s originally been written in Dutch but we translated into English.

 Around the year 2000 a new music movement saw the light: Hardstyle.
 Although hardstyle can not be ignored now, back then there was a lot pioneered to shape the new sound.
 The basis of everything included The Prophet, DJ Pavo and party organizer Q-dance.
 This is their story about the origin of hardstyle.